tauproject/core/README.md

 be contributed to the official releases.

-Specify `--with-debian-release=RELEASE` to override the base Debian release to use for the base image, defaulting to [Stretch](https://wiki.debian.org/DebianStretch).
+Specify `--with-debian-release=RELEASE` to override the base Debian release to use for the base image, defaulting to [the current stable release](https://www.debian.org/releases/).

 ##### Performing builds